 What Are Family Trusts Used For?

 A family trust ensures that your assets are managed according to your wishes on behalf of your beneficiaries.
 So let’s say you have $5 million in assets and you want to divide it between your children.
 You can use a family trust to specify when they can access their share of your assets and under what terms.
-For instance, you may include a stipulation in the trust agreement that they can’t touch the money until they complete college or reach a designated birthday, such as 30.
+For instance, you may include a stipulation in the trust agreement that they can’t touch the money until they complete college or reach a predetermined age, such as 25 or 30.

 You might also set up a family trust if you have a child or family member who requires special medical care.
 Placing assets in a special needs trust actually allows them to still be eligible for government-provided disability benefits, like Medicaid.

 Family trusts can also be useful in estate planning if you want to avoid probate for your family.
 Probate is the legal process of distributing the assets in an estate, due to the decedent dying intestate (without a will) or having an estate larger than their respective state government’s limit.
 Anything that happens in probate is part of the public record and it can be a time-consuming and expensive process.
 So transferring assets to a family trust can make life much easier for your family in this way.

 You can use an irrevocable family trust to insulate assets from creditors.
 Most importantly, a family trust can help to minimize estate taxes once the trust grantor passes away.
 Otherwise, estate and gift taxes could take a significant bite out of your wealth.